14 Types of Freelance Writing Jobs and What They Pay

 How much do editors make?

-12. Product description writer
+12. Product description writers

 Companies need product description writers for: